sraisty/tmg-react/README.md

 ## Testing

-Mocha and the practicalmeteor:mocha package are the basis of our testing framework.
+Mocha and the practicalmeteor:mocha package are the basis of my testing framework.

 ### Using Mocha
 * Don't use arrow functions.
 Use the eslint mocha plugin to override the usual AirBnb rule that demands arrow functions.